aronsky/esphome-components/components/ble_adv_controller/README.md

 2. Add to your up and running ESPHome configuration the reference to this repo ([ESPHome external component](https://esphome.io/components/external_components.html))
 3. Add a lamp controller `ble_adv_controller` specifying:
    * its `id` to be referenced by entities it controls.
 The `id` is also the reference used to pair with the device: if it is changed the device needs to be re-paired with the new `id`.
-   * its `encoding`, this is fully known from the controlling app, see the possible values in the examples below.
+   * its `encoding`, this is fully known from the phone controlling app, see the possible values in the examples below.
    * its `variant`, this is the version of the encoding.
 Keep the default value (last version) as a first step, this will probably be the good one if your light is recent.
 4. Add one or several light or fan entities to the configuration with the `ble_adv_controller` platform
 5. Add a `pair` configuration button to ease the pairing action from HA
 6. Install and flash the ESP32 device
+7. If you are not sure of the Variant to use to Pair the device, you can use the dynamic configuration of the encoding in Home Assistant (in the configuration part near the Pair Button) to select the "FanLamp - All" or "Zhi Jia - All" in order to use the multi advertising with all known variants for the app.
-7. Use the newly created button in Home Assistant to pair with your light (press the button withing 5 seconds of powering the lamp with a switch, the same way you would have done with the phone app).
-If the pairing works you should be able to control your light / fan from Home Assistant.
-If you are sure you followed the pairing procedure but you are **NOT** able to control your lamp from Home Assistant it means your Lamp is not using the latest version of the encoding, and that you will have to specify another `variant`, see the possible values in the examples.
-Once specified, go back to step 6.
+8. Use the newly created button in Home Assistant to pair with your light (press the button withing 5 seconds of powering the lamp with a switch, the same way you would have done with the phone app).
+If you selected the "All" configuration, the pairing should work!.
+9. Try to switch ON / OFF your light, it will work if the pairing worked
+10. If you keep this "All" encoding, it will work, but it is sub optimal as the component will send 3 or 4 messages for each command, which will make it very slow...
+Just change the encoding to one of the variant and re try to switch your light ON/OFF: if it works you have the good variant!
+If not just try the next one, you should be able to find the relevant one in a few seconds :smile:
+11. Once you have found your `variant`, reference it in your config and re-flash to have it as default value, else the config will be lost on restart
 8. Enjoy controlling your BLE light with Home Assistant!

 ## Known issues and not implemented or tested features